 8To prevent participants from reacting to cosmetic features of the surplus matrix, we shuffled the rows and columns of the surplus matrix between rounds.
-In particular, specific colors and foods corresponded to different match-surplus profiles in each round.
+In particular, specific colors and foods correspond to different match-surplus profiles in each round.
+As a result, the efficient matchings do not always coincide with the diagonal (in the positively assortative case) or anti-diagonal (in the negatively assortative case) of the surplus matrix.

-9For example, Blue in Table 1 would know that her possible match surpluses are 8, 16, and 24.
-However, she would not know which surplus corresponds to which matching.
+9For example, Blue in panel (a) of Table 1 would know that her possible match surpluses are 8, 16, and 24.
+However, she would not know which surplus corresponds to which match.